kareraisu/rasti.js/readme.md

 ## Configuration

-Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes, "blocks" (custom elements), visual effects and utility methods through a config object with the corresponding properties (which are objects themselves):
+Rasti allows to define the pages, data sources, ajax methods and templates of the app and also to add themes, "blocks" (custom elements), visual effects and utility methods via the following config properties (which are objects themselves).
+These properties can be accesed from the app namespace or they can be extended using the config() method.

 **pages: {...}**
 Defines the pages of the app.
-Currently the only property available to define is the init function of a page, used to initialize it's state upon navigation using the provided navparams.
+Pages can have two properties:
+- url: a string which represents the page's url fragment identifier (aka 'hash'), which will be updated upon navigation (or will dictate navigation from the browser location bar).
+- init: a function with takes an optional navParams object, used to initialize the page state upon navigation.

 **data: {...}**
 Defines the data sources available for binding to elements via the [data] attribute.
 For templates, data sources can be anything the template expects.
 For rasti blocks, data sources must be arrays of strings or arrays of objects with string properties 'value' and 'label'.